May 27, 2026

 There are far more radical forms of digital art than the dead end of NFTs

-With a focus entirely on commercialism, NFTs are the most boring form of digital art being developed, writes Phineas Harper.
+[ad_1] With a focus entirely on commercialism, NFTs are the most boring form of digital art being developed, writes Phineas Harper.
 Last month, a collaborative online art project created on Reddit took the internet by storm.
-The vast interactive artwork, called Place, allowed anyone to lay coloured tiles on its enormous canvas one pixel at a time.
+The vast interactive artwork, called Place, allowed anyone to lay coloured tiles on its enormous canvas one pixel at a

 Read More